-When talking about albums to own on vinyl (a subject we’re all extremely passionate about) one must be careful to distinguish the “vinyl” aspect from simply a best albums list.
+When talking about the best vinyl records (a subject we’re all extremely passionate about) one must be careful to distinguish the “vinyl” aspect from simply a best albums list.
 This is not always as simple an endeavor as it may first seem.
 Most of the albums on this list would be equally at home on a best albums of all-time list, however we paid special attention to the qualities and characteristics that distinguished them as great vinyl albums.

-The perfect list is as elusive an idea yet we love chasing after it…somewhere in the pursuit is a spirit of curation that we think leads to a better relationship with music overall.
+The perfect best vinyl record list is as elusive an idea yet we love chasing after it…somewhere in the pursuit is a spirit of curation that we think leads to a better relationship with music overall.

 This list is by no means exhaustive.
 We hope that it will create a discussion and you, the reader, will tell us your own picks by tweeting us @vinylmeplease.
 Enjoy!